Parameterized Model-checking of Discrete-Timed Networks and Symmetric-Broadcast Systems: Introduction

 Our model subsumes the classic case of untimed systems~\cite{gs92} --- processes are finite-state programs with (discrete-time) clocks that guard transitions.
 Timed processes can be used to model more realistic circuits and protocols than untimed processes~\cite{alur99,chevallier09}.

-We study the computational complexity of the parameterized model-checking problem (PMCP) for safety and liveness specifications.
-Safety properties are specified by formulas of linear-temporal logic over finite traces (\LTLf) and nondeterministic finite word automata (NFW), and liveness properties are specified by formulas of linear-temporal logic (\LTL) and nondeterministic B\"uchi automata (NBW).
+We study the computational complexity of the parameterized model-checking problem (PMCP) for safety and liveness specifications.\footnote{We follow Esparza et. al.~\cite{efm99} and refer to sets of finite executions as \emph{safety} properties, and sets of infinite executions as \emph{liveness} properties.} Safety properties are specified by formulas of linear-temporal logic over finite traces (\LTLf) and nondeterministic finite word automata (NFW), and liveness properties are specified by formulas of linear-temporal logic (\LTL) and nondeterministic B\"uchi automata (NBW).

-We show that without a controller safety is \PSPACE-complete while liveness is in \EXPTIME; and with a controller safety is non-elementary while liveness is undecidable.
+We show that without a controller safety is \PSPACE-complete, while liveness is in \EXPTIME; and with a controller safety is decidable, while liveness is undecidable.
 In more detail: \begin{enumerate}

 \item For systems without a controller, we prove that the PMCP for safety specifications is \PSPACE-complete --- in fact, \PSPACE-hardness even holds for a fixed specification (known as program complexity) and for a fixed program (known as specification complexity).